dineshkoilada/dsa/patterns/19_floyd_warshall/README.md

 1. Use Floyd-Warshall for efficiently computing shortest paths between all pairs of nodes.
 2. The algorithm can detect negative cycles.
 3. Useful for transitive closure problems in directed graphs.
-4. Time complexity is \( O(n^3) \), making it best suited for dense graphs or small datasets.
+4. Time complexity is O(n^3), making it best suited for dense graphs or small datasets.

 ---

-Next, let's dive into the **Dijkstra Algorithm Pattern** for solving problems that involve finding subarrays or substrings within specific constraints!
+Next, let's dive into the **Dijkstra Algorithm Pattern** for solving single-source shortest path problems efficiently!